Asleep at the wheel accidents can be complex

 Don’t handle your claim alone

 Drowsy driving accidents can be very difficult to prove since there is often no way to measure if the driver fell asleep at the wheel, especially if the driver denies doing so.
 However, some clues can be ruled out.
 If no drugs or alcohol can be found in the driver’s system, then driving under the influence can be ruled out.
 If no cellphone records indicate that the driver was using a handheld device at the time of the accident, then distracted driving can be ruled out.
 These are all details that should be included in the police report.

-In the event that you’ve been injured in an accident caused by a drowsy driver, you should talk to an attorney on our legal team.
+In the event that you’ve been injured in an accident caused by a drowsy driver, you should talk to an experienced car accident attorney from our Sioux Falls legal team.
 Even if there was no doubt who caused your accident, insurance companies will often stop at nothing to reduce their own costs.
 That includes downplaying the extent of your injuries or denying your claim altogether.
-Don’t try to handle insurance companies without first consulting with an attorney at Northern Plains Justice.
+Don’t try to handle insurance companies without first consulting with an attorney at Northern Plains Justice, LLP.

 Contact us today for a free consultation and find out how we can help you.
 You can also call our Sioux Fall office at 605-306-4100.